Rivers-Project-2018/Sophie-River-Thames/README.md

   <img src="https://github.com/Rivers-Project-2018/Sophie-River-Thames/blob/master/Datchet14.png" width="650" />
   </p>

 **Figure 4:** 39 day plot (11 Mar 2019).
 The almost complete version - before the move of the rating curve.
+The discovery of the expression function allowed me to code subscript into R [8].

 ## 3. Discussion